tomaszkingukrol/async-data-flow/README.md

 Bundle coroutines into packege which can be executed like single coroutine.
 Inside package coroutines can be executed sequentially or concurent.
 Is useful to asynchronous data flow processing.
 Module depends on asyncio and can co-operate with many async libraries as aiohttp, aiomysql and others.
 If some process cannot be implemented asynchronously module support execution synchronous functions as separated threads.

 ## Introduction
 Simple data flow process could be composed from two elements: get data and write data.
-Both can be implemented as async functions but must be executed sequencally.
-Lets see simple example:
+Both can be implemented as async functions but must be executed sequencally:

     import asyncio
     from asyncdataflow import DataFlow